Soccer-German league says 10 out of 1,700 coronavirus tests are positive

 The German league has been suspended since mid-March due to the coronavirus pandemic and the government is expected to decide on Wednesday on a potential resumption.
 Bundesliga side Cologne announced three positive tests on Friday and placed the individuals in a 14-day quarantine while the rest of the squad continued training.

 The DFL has submitted a health safety plan for games without spectators which includes regular testing of players but no quarantine for entire squads in cases of positive tests.
-However, German Interior Minister Horst Seehofer said on Sunday that he was in favour of full team quarantine in cases of positive test.
+However, Monday's statement added: "In the event of positive test results, the decision on the measures to be taken lies with the local health authorities."

-Teams were allowed to resume training last month, with players divided into small groups, and the next stage would be for full team practice sessions to begin.
-(Writing by Brian Homewood; Editing by Toby Chopra and Ken Ferris)
+Teams were allowed to resume limited training last month, with players divided into small groups, and the next stage would be for full team practice sessions to begin.
+The DFL said a second round of tests would be carried out in the next week and there "may be isolated positive test results".

+It added that "the overriding goal is to ensure maximum prevention on the basis of detailed distance and hygiene measures and permanent monitoring.
+"The tests carried out over the past few days have served their purpose of providing additional security and thus protecting players from infection during team training or matches," it said.

 - READ MORE ON: